fantasycz/Indexer-Search-Engine/README.md

 # Indexer-Search-Engine
-This is a project for couse information retriveal.
+This is a project for course information retriveal.

 pageRank.py is to sorted the urls beased on page rank algorithm.